What Are Question Marks and Exclamation Marks?

 He asked "who is your mother"?

-As it was mentioned before, question marks are used whenever an answer is required.
-So when there is an indirect question you should not use a question mark.
-Use a period, instead.
+As mentioned before, question marks are used whenever an answer is required.
+So, you should not use a question mark with indirect question.
+Use a period instead.
 For example:

 They wanted to know who you are.